Definition

 Why it matters

-A small forwarder's back office runs on email and a TMS.
+A freight forwarder's back office runs on email and a TMS.
 The volume of documents and parties per shipment is why manual data entry between the two consumes so much operator time.

 Learn more →